MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-03-interactive-repl.md

 ## Open the Interactive Window for Python

-To get started, follow these steps to open the **Interactive Window** and start working with code:
+Follow these steps to open the **Interactive Window** and start working with code:

 1. Use one of the following methods to open the **Interactive Window** for Python: